nrichards/mdpicgen/README.md

 Helps keep Markdown editing fun.

-Automates maintenance of Markdown files.
-Generates and inserts images into a specially formatted Markdown.
+Automates maintenance of Markdown files containing patterend images.
+Generates from, and inserts or updates images into a Markdown.

 ## Usage